compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 ## Implementing Lambdas

-So, we're going to add lambdas as a language primitive.
+So, we've decided lambdas are a good abstraction to use to represent functions.
 How can we represent them in our interpreter?

 If we check the syntax from the previous section, we notice that a lambda is a pair of a name and an expression.